z00m128/zxs-rom/README.md

 # zxs-rom

-An assembly file listing to generate a 16K Rom for the ZX Spectrum.
-Syntax for SjASMPlus.
+An assembly file listing to generate a 16K ROM for the ZX Spectrum.
+Syntax is for SjASMPlus.